 Dennis Lakusta and God

-Dennis Lakusta and God can not exist at the same time and in the same space – one has to disappear in order for the other to exist.
+When you really stop to think about it, Dennis Lakusta and God can not possibly exist at the same time and in the same space – one has to disappear in order for the other to exist.
 Why?
-The answer is simple – Dennis Lakusta is a concept, a complex collection of temporary labels and ideas slapped on a temporary body.
+Because God is a reality and Dennis Lakusta is an illusion.
+To expand on this a bit more, Dennis Lakusta is an ideological construct, a complex collection of memory-based, electronic conjurations manufactured within – and limited to – the synaptic matrix of the human super-brain.
+These manufactured conjurations are temporary and valid only within the ideological ‘bubble’ that generated them.
 God, on the other hand, is a permanent and limitless reality.
-Dennis Lakusta is confined to space, time and form whereas God is spaceless, timeless and formless.
+Dennis Lakusta is confined to space, time (future/past) and form whereas God is space-less, timeless and formless…existing in a state of eternal ‘is-ness’.
 The popular religious concept that so-and-so will ‘sit’ on the right or left side of God is an indication of how difficult it is for some people to put the human body in its proper context, that being, a temporal vessel with a very brief shelf-life and a guaranteed expiry date.
 Many of these ideas about the human body were developed back in the dark ages and simply haven’t caught up to the current science – the science that understands that our bodies are born out of the earth, sustained by the earth and, after a brief tenure, are reclaimed by the earth.
-(The popular term is ‘ashes to ashes, dust to dust – if people truly understand that the human form, like all organic life forms, decomposes and is reconstituted into the earth elements, then how can that same human form be sitting or standing at some other place or time.)
+(The popular term is ‘ashes to ashes, dust to dust – if people truly understand that the human form, like all organic life forms, decomposes and is reconstituted back into the earth elements, then how can that same human form be sitting or standing at some other place or time.)

 I was browsing around a book store in Edmonton a few years ago and come across an interesting book entitled, ‘A Pictorial Essay of Heaven and Hell’ – a rather hefty collection of artist’s renderings depicting these two states of after-life dating all the way back to the Neolithic period.
 It was amazing to peruse through the hundreds of glossy images and realize just how much of a preoccupation mankind has had with trying to ‘figure it out’.
 Although the particulars and details differed from one image to the next, the main theme was consistent – heaven was a nice place to be and hell wasn’t.
 At the end of the book the author made a brief statement, about a half page in length, in which he found it most curious that throughout the entire history of art and across all cultural and religious boundaries, the human form was explicitly included in both states of the after-life and that the artists seemed unable to ‘let go of’ or transcend the human form in terms of mankind’s ultimate fate.